 The reality is, we live in a country where:

 - Everything is very spread out and distances are huge, so you need access to a car to get around.
-Not everyone has a car or a license, not every household has two cars and the public transportation system is limited.
-So doing activity A for an hour, than going to B for another hour may not be easy or practical.
+Not everyone has a car or a licence, not every household has two cars and the public transportation system is limited.
+So doing activity A for an hour, then going to B for another hour may not be easy or practical.

 - Few people have close family around to help out.
 It’s a given for us, immigrants—unless you bring the grand-parents, you’re on your own.
 And even born-and-raised Canadians don’t necessarily live close to their families.